Bhavana Reddy

 Bhavana Reddy is an Indian classical Kuchipudi dancer, singer, songwriter, and guru/teacher.
 She is the younger daughter and disciple of renowned dancing couple Raja Radha Reddy and Kaushalya Reddy.
 Bhavana Reddy is the founder of the International Center for Kuchipudi Dance (ICKD).
+As of April 2026, became one of the Directors at Natya Tarangi, the Kuchipudi institute founded by Padma Bhushans Raja Radha Reddy.

 Early life

 Bhavana Reddy was born and raised in New Delhi, India.
 Her family is in the Limca Book of Records for being the world's first and only family dedicated to Kuchipudi.
 Bhavana is the younger daughter of Padmabhushans Drs.
 Raja Radha Reddy and Kaushalya Reddy, and the younger sister of Yamini Reddy.

 As a young girl in New Delhi, Bhavana attended junior school at Raghubir Singh Junior Modern School, and then went on to study at Modern School, Barakhamba.
 She graduated with a B Com Honors Degree from Lady Shri Ram College for Women.
 Bhavana's formal training in Kuchipudi dance began at age four under the guidance of her parents.